 - Impact and Benefit Agreements – Financial Participation (IBA) entitlement negotiations and related financial modelling

 - Specific and Comprehensive Land Claim negotiation services – including valuation of entitlements, claims and losses, litigation support and transaction advisory services

 - Capacity building, business opportunity and economic development opportunities and planning

 - Own Source Revenue (OSR) negotiations and planning

 - Financial governance implementation and administration

-We provide our services mainly to Aboriginal and First Nations clients, working in conjunction with their leadership and negotiators as well as other advisors, including legal counsel and development project consultants.
+We provide our services mainly to Indigenous and First Nations clients, working in conjunction with their leadership and negotiators as well as other advisors, including legal counsel and development project consultants.

 Impact and Benefit Agreement Consulting

-Maintaining successful relationships with our Aboriginal clients is extremely important to us.
-Our team has over 15 years of experience representing and assisting Aboriginal and First Nations communities with their natural resource project negotiations.
+Maintaining successful relationships with our Indigenous clients is extremely important to us.
+Our team has over 15 years of experience representing and assisting Indigenous and First Nations communities with their natural resource project negotiations.